iterative/dvc.org/public/static/docs/command-reference/init.md

 providing the most value.
 It means that `dvc init` (without flags) expects to run in a Git repository root (a `.git/` directory should be present).

-The command options can be used to start an alternative workflow for advanced scenarios like monorepos, automation, etc:
+The command [options](#options) can be used to start an alternative workflow for advanced scenarios:

 - [Initializing DVC in subdirectories](#initializing-dvc-in-subdirectories) -
   support for monorepos, nested <abbr>DVC projects</abbr>, etc.